CoAdapTree/testdata_validation/README.md

 Validate sites that are called as heterozygote from haploid tissue as those potentially within a region subject to paralog misalignment.

 ---

-### Usage

-If you use or are inspired by code from this repo, please site related manuscripts:
-Lind et al. (2020) Haploid, diploid, and pooled exome capture recapitulate features of biology and paralogy in two non-model tree species. bioRxiv https://doi.org/10.1101/2020.10.07.329961

----